jewel/clearskies/protocol/core.md

  * "mtime" - last modified time as a unix timestamp
  * "mode" - unix mode bits
  * "sha256" - SHA256 of file contents
- * "aes128" - a 128-bit encryption key, stored as hex
+ * "key" - a 256-bit encryption key, stored as hex

 If a file is deleted, the deleted boolean is set to true.
 Any fields listed after the deleted field in the list above can be blanked.
 The entry for the